baylorpaul/micronaut-json-api/README.md

 ## API implementation with JSON:API

+### Setup

+In your `application.properties`, set `micronaut.serde.serialization.inclusion=non_absent`.
+This will continue omitting null and Optional.empty(), but for the JSON:API spec, include empty collections.
+I.e. it is desirable to have `"attributes":{}` instead of excluding `attributes`.

 ### Retrieve a record

 See the samples in the test packages, such as `User.java` or `GrantingToken.java`.
 For entities that you want to expose to